 1. The 20-Minute Chunky Scarf

 This gorgeous scarf requires roving paired with giant knitting needles (size 150!).
-You probably won’t find those needles in just any craft store; you’ll have to look around to find a supplier who carries them.
-Mountain City, the designer of this scarf, provides links to their own needles in the pattern description.
+But take note: you probably won’t find those needles in just any craft store; you’ll have to look around to find a supplier who carries them.

 2. Jenny Cowl

-Roving is perfect for soft, pretty accessories like this cowl.
-The roving gives the design a light, lofty look — and it also feels great next to your skin.
+Roving is perfect for soft, pretty accessories like this cowl, and it gives the design a light, lofty look.
+Basically, it also feels great next to your skin.
 As you can see, fringe is also fair game for roving.
 Consider adding it to your next roving accessory.